RelativisticMechanic/FabricSimlulation/README.md

 The project is tested with Visual Studio 2022.
 Simply open up the solution and click Run.
 It should work.
 You could also compile it with g++, I'll supply a Makefile when I get some time.

+## Running

+After you've click run on VS 2022, try pulling on one of the particles using your mouse by clicking on one particle and dragging it.
+The top and left sides are fixed every other particle can be pulled.

 ## Credits

 I've used Javidx9's olc::PixelGameEngine as way to render output.
 It makes the code portable, as the dependencies are none, and its a header only library and handles system-specific details on its own.